chrisseaton/chrisseaton.github.io/truffleruby/index.md

 peak performance well beyond that possible in JRuby at the same time as being a significantly simpler system.
 In early 2014 it was open sourced and integrated into [JRuby](https://www.jruby.org/) for incubation, then in 2017 it became its own project, and now it is part of [GraalVM](https://www.graalvm.org/).
-From 2019 [Shopify](https://engineering.shopify.com/) has sponsored development.
+Since 2019 [Shopify](https://engineering.shopify.com/) has sponsored development.

 This page links to the literature and code related to the project.
 Note that any